The Big Picture On Negotiating With Contractors for Real Estate Projects:

 5. Collect Credentials & Documentation Before Signing a Contract

 Before you sign on the dotted line, you’re in a position of power, and contractors want to win your business.
-To make the sale, they’ll offer up their credentials and documentation, such as copies of their contractor’s license, insurance bond, and customer references.
+They’ll offer up their credentials and documentation to make the sale, such as copies of their contractor’s license, insurance bond, and customer references.

-Afterward, there’s no reason for contractors to give you any of that.
-They’ll stonewall you, because there’s no upside for them in giving you that kind of leverage over them.
+Afterward, contractors have no reason to give you any of that.
+They’ll stonewall you because there’s no upside for them in giving you that kind of leverage over them.

-As you collect quotes, ask for copies of their license, insurance bond, and references.
-Spend ten minutes making phone calls to verify the license and insurance are valid, and the references’ feedback about the contractor.
-Ask penetrating questions about what they liked and didn’t like about the contractor, the quality of their work, whether they stayed on-schedule and in-budget.
+As you collect quotes, request copies of their license, insurance bond, and references.
+Spend ten minutes making phone calls to verify the license and insurance are valid and the references’ feedback about the contractor.
+Ask penetrating questions about what they liked and didn’t like about the contractor, the quality of their work, and whether they stayed on schedule and within budget.

 Keep in mind that your municipality might require the use of licensed contractors for specific types of jobs.
 If you need to pull a permit, you need a licensed contractor.